 Racial prejudice cites a set of inequitable or depreciative attitudes based on presumptions acquired from impressions about race and color of skin.
 When we are talking about racism, we always think about black people and their lives.
 But have you ever heard about reverse racism?
 What is reverse racism?
 Is a legitimate concern?

 Reverse racism or reverse discrimination is the concept that attempts to address the racial inequality and systemic racism faced by people of color actually harms those who are white.
 It is the idea that when programs by the society or government are enacted in order to address the disadvantages that black individuals and communities have faced due to the color of their skin, this is discriminatory towards white people.

 But as defined above, racial prejudice refers to attitudes and actions based on presumptions of race and skin color.
 Does reverse racism qualify as racial prejudice, when these supposed effects of reverse racism are not the results of anyone’s assumptions about white people?
-White people are the current dominant group in the U.S. Even if their claims about harm due to the skin color are valid, the declaration of reverse racism is not because of a long-standing history of discrimination due to race.
+White people are the currently dominant group in the U.S. Even if their claims about harm due to the skin color are valid, the declaration of reverse racism is not because of a long-standing history of discrimination due to race.
 Rather, it’s an attempt to marginalize and justify the abuse of black Americans by emphasizing the difficulties that they supposedly face from being white.

 Where does Reverse Racism come from?